 Not to mention, it’s just plain gross.

-Upon finding a mice nest in your grill, remove it as soon as possible because mouse nests can harbor disease and attract other pests.
+Upon finding a mouse nest in your grill, remove it as soon as possible because mouse nests can harbor disease and attract other pests.

 How to Keep Mice Out of Grill in Winter?